helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I just really think every job I do, I get this gypsy attitude to money.</h3 quote>
+<h3 quote align='center'>Loneliness is and always has been the central and inevitable experience of every man.</h3 quote>

 ---